 According to P&S Intelligence, the global sauces, dressings, and condiments market is projected to reach $143.9 billion by 2023, registering a CAGR 3.8% during the forecast period.

 Growing demand for healthy sauce options, rising disposable income of consumers, and increasing popularity of international cuisines are the major factors driving the market growth across the world.

 Based on type, the sauces, dressings, and condiments market is classified into cooking ingredients, dips, table sauces, pastes and purees, pickled products, and others.
 Among these, table sauces accounted for the largest market share in terms of sales volume, amounting to over 40.0%, in 2017.

-On the basis of distribution channel, the sauces, dressings, and condiments market has been categorized into supermarkets/hypermarkets, specialist retailers, convenience stores, and others.
-‘Others’ include mixed retailers, and internet retailers, and non-grocery specialists such as health and beauty retailers.
-Of these, the fastest growth during the forecast period is expected from the ‘others’ category, ascribed to the boom in online sales.
+On the basis of distribution channel, the sauces, dressings, and condiments market is categorized into specialist retailers, supermarkets/hypermarkets, convenience stores, and others, wherein the “others” category comprises internet retailers, mixed retailers, and non-grocery specialists, including beauty and health retailers.
+Of these, the convenience stores category is expected to witness the fastest growth in the market during the forecast period, both in terms of revenue and sales volume.

-Busy lifestyle, longer working hours, and rise in the number of people living alone in urban areas are the major factors contributing to the increasing demand for sauces, dressings, and condiments.
-This is because people leading hectic lifestyles seek easy cooking options and these products help in quick preparation of meals.
+Busy lifestyle, characterized by longer working hours, and an increase in the number of people living alone in cities are the key factors resulting in the growing demand for dressings, sauces, and condiments around the world.
+This is because people who lead a hectic life want easy cooking options, and such products reduce the cooking time of meals.

-Rising disposable income of consumers is another factor driving the sauces, dressings, and condiments market, as with the increase in disposable income, more and more people are opting for fancy meal options like ready-to-use sauces, dressings, and condiments.
+The increase in the disposable income of consumers is another reason supporting the growth of the sauces, dressings, and condiments market, as with the rise in disposable income, people are spending on fancy meal options, such as ready-to-use dressings, sauces, and condiments.

 Global Sauces, Dressings, and Condiments Market Segmentation